 The importance of cultural intelligence for business travel

-Laura Ruffles – CTM’s Global Chief Operating Officer shares her thoughts on the value of culturally diverse teams and their importance to supporting customers and businesses globally.
-“It is pleasing to see a strong return to international business travel for our customers.
-Equally, it has been with much delight that CTM saw the return of our global CTM All Stars conference and Global Synergy Session management meeting this year, recognising and rewarding our All Stars award winners and providing employees the opportunity for global connectivity – learning from colleagues across our 4 regions and building long-lasting connections.
-Across our CTM offices worldwide, we have such a diverse group of employees, and their local knowledge is vital to our business and to support our customers’ travel programmes as they connect globally.
+Laura Ruffles – CTM’s Executive Director & CEO ANZ, Asia & Europe shares her thoughts on the value of culturally diverse teams and their importance to supporting customers and businesses globally.
+“Across our CTM offices worldwide, we have such a diverse group of employees, and their local knowledge is vital to our business and to support our customers’ travel programmes as they connect globally.
 The sharing of knowledge, opinions and ideas across borders and cultures brings different perspectives, skills and resources which drive innovation and deliver on our customer value proposition.”

 Cultural considerations